pivotal-cf/om/docs/upload-stemcell/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --config, -c    string             path to yml file for configuration (keys must match the following command line flags) --floating      string             assigns the stemcell to all compatible products  (default: true) --force, -f     bool               upload stemcell even if it already exists on the target Ops Manager --shasum        string             shasum of the provided product file to be used for validation --stemcell, -s  string (required)  path to stemcell

 ```